Admissions Policies and Procedures

 Students are required to maintain continuous enrollment each semester until program requirements are complete.
 Failure to be properly enrolled may result in the student being administratively withdrawn from the program.

 Graduate Entry Pathway students are enrolled full-time, that is, with the full credit load in the Fall, Spring and Summer semesters in the Pre-licensure year.

 PhD students must register for Fall, Spring, and Summer semesters after passing the comprehensive examination until completion of the dissertation defense.

 Maximum Credit Load

-A graduate student in the master’s, Doctor of Nursing Practice or PhD programs may register for up to 12 credits each semester.
-Students who wish to register for more than the maximum credit load must secure written permission from their faculty advisors.
+A graduate student in the master’s, Doctor of Nursing Practice or PhD programs may register for up to 18 credits each semester.
+Exception: A graduate student in the Graduate Entry Pathway pre-licensure year may register for up to 20 credits per semester.
+Students who wish to register for more than the maximum credit load must secure written permission from their faculty advisor.

 The following grades are given to graduate nursing students as established by the University of Massachusetts system: